adityakumarod1-dotcom/mda-workdesk-showcase/README.md

 ![Site timeline and daily progress](images/10-site-timeline.png)
 ![Activation checklist](images/11-activation-checklist.png)

 **Tasks** — assign work items to employees independent of any specific site (e.g. "service the compressor at three locations this week").
 Each task tracks priority, due date, and a per-assignee status through Pending → In Progress → Submitted → Approved/Rejected.
+Also reminders are also given at regular interval if the task are not completed and closed in the portal.

 ![Tasks board](images/12-tasks-board.png)
 ![Assign Task form](images/13-assign-task.png)

 **Requests / Approvals / Inbox** — when a field employee marks a site's activation or completion checklist as done, it becomes a *request* an admin has to approve — the paper-trail control point before a site officially changes status.

-**Vendors** — manages the "Our Clients & Industry Partners" logos shown on the public landing page (BPCL, IOCL, Hindalco, etc. in production).
+**Vendors** — manages the "Our Clients & Industry Partners"  shown on the public landing page (BPCL, IOCL, Hindalco, etc. in production).
 Editing this list here updates the public site automatically.

 ![Vendors page](images/14-vendors.png)